Superbition/Celestte-Docs/docs/using_voltis/views.md

 By default all Java Script includes are relative to the servers public directory and `.js` is added automatically.
 If you would like, you can change the default JS directory by visiting `/config/view.php`.

-Finally, you will also need to include the `@JS` tag to let Polyel know where you want all your JS includes to be placed, for example:
+Finally, you will also need to include the `@JS` tag to let Voltis know where you want all your JS includes to be placed, for example:

 ```html
 <html>